sotiriosmoustogiannis/websocket-chat-app/server/README.md

 # 💬 Simple Chat App (React + Node + WebSocket)

 A lightweight real-time chat application built with **React** on the frontend and **Express + WebSocket** on the backend.
-It supports live messaging, user join/leave notifications, and displays online users dynamically.
+Supports live messaging, join/leave notifications, and displays online users dynamically.

 ---